 The type of tourbillon was invented by Abraham-Louis

-This animation shows the first 10 seconds of the CARROUSEL operation, the operation of balance wheel is not shown.
+This animation shows the first 10 seconds of the CARROUSEL operation.

 In fact, the balance wheel and second hand will complete